rsimon64/FragmanUI/README.md

 FragmanUI
 =========

-The goal of FragmanUI is to …
+The goal of FragmanUI is to facilitate batch processing of genotyping.

 Example
 -------